 Opioid Response Network (ORN)

 In January 2018, SAMHSA awarded the American Academy of Addiction Psychiatry (AAAP) and a coalition of 27 national healthcare organizations a two-year grant to provide assistance to U.S. States and Territories to help combat the opioid crisis.
-In December 2019, SAMHSA awarded a one-year, no-cost extension to continue efforts through January 31, 2021.
+In September 2022, SAMHSA awarded AAAP and a coalition of 40 national partners another two-year cycle.
+[See Partner Matrix]

 The grant supports the efforts of the State Technical Assistance Team Education and Support (STATES) Consortium – an unprecedented effort of physicians, nurses, physician assistants, allied health professionals and public and behavioral health organizations – to provide training and technical assistance to enhance prevention, treatment (especially medications to treat opioid use disorders like buprenorphine, naltrexone, and methadone), and recovery effort across the county.